markojevtic/spring-boot-workshop/documentation/topics/BDD_with_JGiven.md

 ## Why do we should write tests

 Many young and less experienced developers think that writing test is waste of time, and unnecessary work.
-But everyone who has experience with a big project and project that lasts long time, does not share that opinion.
+But everyone who has experience with a big/long term project, does not share that opinion.
 First, with a test you assure that your code work as it expected with given inputs, and second every later change of your code will be easier and safer because tests will warm developer if hi/she breaks functionality.